A-1 motorway (Montenegro)

-The A-1 motorway, called Princess Xenia motorway (Montenegrin: Auto-put Princeza Ksenija), named after the Princess Xenia of Montenegro, first female driver in Balkans, is a motorway in Montenegro.
+The A-1 motorway, called Princess Xenia motorway (Montenegrin: Auto-put Princeza Ksenija), named after the Princess Xenia of Montenegro, first female driver in the Balkans, is a motorway in Montenegro.
 This motorway is also known as the Bar-Boljare motorway (Montenegrin: Auto-put Bar — Boljare).
 In 2022, the first part of the motorway was open for public traffic, from Smokovac near Podgorica to Mateševo near Kolašin.

 It is part of the larger international project between Montenegro and Serbia that connects to the Belgrade–Bar motorway in Serbia.
 The motorway will connect Belgrade with Podgorica and the harbour city of Bar, Montenegro's main seaport.

 Italy, Montenegro and Serbia are lobbying to list the route as one of the Pan-European corridors, and it is frequently referred to as part of proposed Corridor XI, or 4B - an envisioned ferry/motorway corridor linking Bari, Bar, Belgrade and Bucharest.

 The road's construction began on May 11, 2015 and the first 41km section opened on July 13, 2022 at a cost of $1 billion USD.
 The project cost was significantly higher than expected, partially due to payment being made in US dollars and thus subject to currency fluctuations.
 Other commonly cited reasons for the higher cost include the addition of a turnpike, delays in construction, local corruption, and Chinese lending practices under the Belt and Road Initiative.

+A deal worth almost 700 million euros: Construction of the Mateševo–Andrijevica motorway section started since 26th of june.

+Preparatory works on the second section of the Bar–Boljare motorway started since 26th of june in Mateševo, a project that is to connect the existing Smokovac–Mateševo route with Andrijevica and open a new phase of construction of the most important road in Montenegro.
+The section, approximately 22 to 23 kilometers long, will be built by the Chinese consortium PowerChina–STECOL–PCCD, with financing from the EBRD, the European Union and the state of Montenegro.